Expense-Tracker-Team/portfolio-manager/README.md

 ### External dependencies
 After running the services, some of them might not function correctly as they are using external tools for logging, monitoring, etc.

 You can find all external dependencies inside folder [/compose](/compose) where you can start them by using `docker-compose`.

 ### Services
-The `docker-compose.yml` file contains configuration for the following services:
+The `docker-compose.yml` file will start the following services:
 - [users-service](src/microservices/users) which runs on http://localhost:5000/.
 The service is handling CRUD operations for users in the system.

 ## Contributors